Register

 Top Recommendation

-1400 to 2200 – How to Reassess Your Chess: Literally the textbook on the imbalances and middle game strategy.
+1400 to 2200 – How to Reassess Your Chess (Link): Literally the textbook on the imbalances and middle game strategy.
 You cannot go wrong buying it.
 Silman introduces you to 7 different imbalances and teaches you what to do when each is present.
 After reading the book, you will be able to easily deconstruct a position and formulate the correct plan in any situation.

 Openings